Iran executes British Iranian dual national accused of spying

-Paris – Iran said Saturday it executed British Iranian dual national Alireza Akbari after he was sentenced to death for spying for the United Kingdom, drawing sharp condemnation from the British government.
+Paris – Iran said Saturday it had executed a British-Iranian dual national sentenced to death for spying for the United Kingdom, drawing strong condemnation from Western governments and international rights groups.

-Mizan Online said Akbari, who had been arrested more than two years ago, had been a spy for Britain’s MI6 security agency and had received around $2 million for his services.
+Mizan said Akbari, who had been arrested more than two years ago, had been a spy for Britain's MI6 secret intelligence agency and had received around $2 million for his services.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.